ata1515 is a student of history, focusing on the modern, medieval, and ancient histories of Europe.

 Disaster at Allia

-Rome rallied it's armies and marched north, while the Senones under Brennus broke siege and surged south.
-Here the historical data becomes distorted.
-Contemporary sources state the armies 24,000 to 40,000 men in the Roman force and about the same in the Celtic army.
+Rome rallied its armies and marched north, while the Senones under Brennus broke their siege and surged south.
+Here the historical data becomes unclear.
+Contemporary sources state that the Roman army had 24,000 to 40,000 men and the Celts had about the same.
 Modern historiography disputes these numbers based on the archeological finds of that time period.
 Estimates for the entire population of Rome at this time based on the size of Rome's territory and archeological finds give a range of 25,000 to 40,000 total people living in Roman territory.

-Given how quickly the Roman army was called up into action and how many people a group that size could actually muster in men on the field a more reasonable number of soldiers would be around nine thousand Roman's in Republican Legions plus some allied troops.
-For their part the Celtic tribes were a loose tribal confederation and lacked large metropolitans areas to draw soldiers from and could not have fielded more then twelve thousand warriors.
+Given how quickly the Roman army was called up into action and how many people a population that size could actually muster in men on the field a more reasonable number of soldiers would be around nine thousand Romans in the Republican Legions plus some Latin allied troops.
+For their part the Celtic tribes were a loose tribal confederation and lacked large metropolitan areas to draw soldiers from and could not have fielded more then twelve thousand warriors.
 This would ring true for Plutarchs assessment that the Roman force was not seriously outnumbered, but diverges greatly from the numbers provided by the contemporary sources like Livy.

 While the number of participants is disputed, the events of the battle from both Livy and Diodorus Siculus are in agreement about how the battle was fought.
 The battle was fought on a small plain abutted by small hills and the Tiber river.
 As the Roman force had been hastily assembled there were undisciplined troops in the formation, probably leves who were lightly armed and unarmored.
-These troops were moved into the hills to provide the army with a reserve force, however Brennus, chieftain of the Senones, send his best men into the hills to engage them while the rest of his line engaged the Roman battle-line in the plains.
+These troops were moved into the hills to provide the army with a reserve force, however Brennus, chieftain of the Senones, sent his best men into the hills to engage the leves while the rest of the Celtic line engaged the Roman battle-line in the plains.

-When the the battle stalled in the plains, the picked men routed the Roman force in the hills before swinging back in and slamming into the main Roman force on their flank.
-With their flanks turned the Roman army shattered and was driven into the Tiber where javelinmen and the rough water claimed many Roman lives.
+Though the the battle stalled in the plains, the picked men routed the Roman force in the hills before swinging back into the main battle and slamming into the main Roman force on its flank.
+As their flanks turned the Roman army shattered and was driven into the Tiber where javelineers and the rough water claimed many Roman lives.
 Some of the Roman force escaped to Veii where they regrouped while only a small handful returned to Rome.
-The Celtic forces stayed at the site of the battle to loot the dead and decapitate the dead.
+The Celtic forces stayed at the site of the battle to loot the dead and take the skulls of the fallen.

 Explanations for the Battle